 If the incoming file has the same name as an existing file, the action taken depends on the FILE COLLISION setting.
 The possible settings and their meanings are given in the Kermit-370 chapter.
-Two of the settings (BACKUP and RENAME) require that Kermit-MUSIC change the incoming name so as not to obliterate the preexisting file.
+Two of the settings (BACKUP and RENAME) require that Kermit-CICS change the incoming name so as not to obliterate a pre-existing file.
 It attempts to find a unique name by successively modifying the original and checking for the existence of such a file at each step.
-The procedure begins by truncating the filename to fifteen characters if necessary, and then appending "\$0".
+The procedure begins by truncating the filename to six characters if necessary and then appending "\$0" and changing any filetype other than "TAKE" to "TS".
 If a file by that name exists, Kermit then replaces the "0" with a "1".
 It continues in this manner up to "9", and if an unused name cannot be found, the transfer fails.
+In Kermit-CICS, the default setting of FILE COLLISION is RENAME, which causes the new file to be stored under the modified name.
+The BACKUP option is not supported by Kermit-CICS.